ansys/pyansys-units/doc/source/user_guide/temperature.rst

 ======================================

 PyAnsys Units supports temperature units in kelvin (K), celsius (C), rankine (R) and fahrenheit (F).
-For each temperature unit there is a corresponding temperature difference unit which is prefixed with ``delta_``.

-Conversion is handled naturally through arithmetic operations:
+For each temperature unit, there is a corresponding temperature difference unit which is prefixed with delta_.
+In order to add two temperature-based quantities, at least one must be a temperature difference.
+If one temperature is subtracted from another, the result is a temperature difference.

 .. code:: python